Leslie Van Gelder: Biography

+In the 2026 King’s Birthday Honours, Van Gelder was appointed an Officer of the New Zealand Order of Merit, for services to conservation and dark sky sanctuaries.

 Family

 Gelder was married to archaeologist and theologian, Kevin Sharpe until his death in 2008.
 Richard Van Gelder, curator of Mammalogy at the American Museum of Natural History, was her father.
 Lawrence Van Gelder, her uncle, was a senior editor at The New York Times until his retirement in 2008.
 Her brother, Gordon Van Gelder, is a Hugo Award-winning science fiction editor.
 Her brother Russell Van Gelder is chairman of ophthalmology at the University of Washington.